ShivamTripathi028/rak-chatbot-backend/product-categories/wistrio/rak5010-m/datasheet.md

 - **Quectel BG95-M3** with LTE CAT M1, LTE NB1, EGPRS and GNSS
 - **Nordic nRF52840**, with BLE 5.0 and long-range BLE
-- nRF52840 integrates the ultra-low power microcontroller ARM Cortex-M4 (64 MHz)
+- nRF52840 integrates the ultra-low power microcontroller ARM Cortex-M4 (64&nbsp;MHz)
 - Built-in humidity and temperature sensor and 3-axis motion sensor
 - iPEX connectors for the LoRa and GPS antenna and an on-board ceramic antenna for the BLE
 - Nano SIM and ESIM options
-- Can be powered by either Micro USB, 3.7 V rechargeable battery or a 5 V Solar Panel Port
+- Can be powered by either Micro USB, 3.7&nbsp;V rechargeable battery or a 5&nbsp;V Solar Panel Port
 - Multiple interfaces, I2C, UART, GPIO, and ADC

 ## Specifications